 We do science not papers.
 Nothing beats the feeling to have just discovered something new about the human mind.
 That feeling you get when knowing something that no-one else is aware of yet.
 Communicating this with others by writing a paper about it, but also via posters or talks, is a great and vitally important way to disseminate your discovery.
 However, bear in mind that scientific papers are a means and not a goal.
 We are scientists, not paper producers.

 Learn how to code (with open software).
 Learning how to code makes you a better researcher.
 It trains you think in a logical way, a critical skill when tackling scientific questions.
+If you want other people to be able to read your code, better write neat code.
 When you write code, it only makes sense that other people can reuse your code independently of their financial situation.
 Therefore, we prefer open access software whenever possible.
 We aim to use R for statistical analyses (see here if you’re an absolute beginner), PsychoPy for coding up experiments (perfect introduction here), and MNE-Pythonfor EEG analysis.
 For large analysis, such as hierarchical drift diffusion modeling, you can use the supercomputer.

 Open Up.
 In the spirit of open science (if you haven’t read False Positive Psychology and the big replication project do so now!), we aim to make all experimental materials, raw data, analysis code (on GitHub and/or OSF) and the resulting manuscript (on BiorXiv) freely accessible.
 Knowing beforehand that you eventually will share this with the scientific community urges you to be a better programmer, and more generally a better scientist.
 This also implies your experiment and analysis pipelines should be properly documented, so that anyone can use your code and raw data to reproduce your findings while being able to understand how you conducted your research.
 This can be daunting at first (“what if I made a mistake in my code and everyone sees it?”), but it will help to build up your confidence and feel comfortable and proud about your work.
 Learning how to use version control using github, will be very rewarding once you start working on more than one project or when your computer crashes.
 Having your scripts out there also serves as a proof of your skills.
 To further facilitate this, it is recommendable to have a fixed data organization structure.
 An example that I know to be effective is a folder per project with subfolders experiment, raw data (never touch this folder), analysis scripts, figures, presentations, and manuscript.